 Recent Webb Lab News

-- Dawn Parry (MBio Class of 2019) received Honorable Mention for the NSF Graduate Research Fellowship (2019).
+- Dawn Parry (BS MBio, 2019) received Honorable Mention for the NSF Graduate Research Fellowship.
 She completed her Honors Thesis (mentored by Dr. Webb) based on the work she did at NMFS-Woods Hole as a NOAA Hollings Scholar.
-She will be going to Cornell University to study whale bioacoustics with full fellowship support.
+She is now at Cornell University doing her PhD on whale bioacoustics with full fellowship support from Cornell.

-- Dr. Webb named Finalist for the URI Foundation Award for Excellence in Teaching.
+- Dr. Webb was named Finalist for the URI Foundation Award for Excellence in Teaching.